Synthetic Data & Distillation

 Reinforcement learning from human feedback is deeply rooted in the idea of keeping a human influence on the models we are building.
 When the first models were trained successfully with RLHF, human data was the only viable way to improve the models in this way.

-Humans were the only way to create high enough quality responses to questions to train on them.
+Humans were the only way to create high enough quality responses to questions for training.
 Humans were the only way to collect reliable and specific feedback data to train reward models.

 The leading models need synthetic data to reach the best performance.
 Synthetic data in modern post-training encompasses many pieces of training – language models are used to generate new training prompts from seed examples [4], modify existing prompts, generate completions to prompts [5], provide AI feedback to create preference data [6], filter completions [7], and much more.
 Synthetic data is key to post-training.